 It takes all of us to create change.

 - Supporting or modeling positive examples of masculinity

 - Rewarding men and boys who are caring, thoughtful and who value equality

 - Mentoring someone who is different from you

-> - Listening to the experiences of women and gender minorities and taking their lead
+- Listening to the experiences of women and gender diverse people and taking their lead

-> - Reflecting on the advantages that being male can offer, and recognizing that with those advantages comes responsibility
+- Reflecting on the advantages that being male can offer, and recognizing that with those advantages comes responsibility

 - Connecting with others for support and learning more about gender-based violence